andhapp/decoct/README.markdown

 * rspec
 * ZenTest
-* growl
 * redgreen
 * rcov

 growl is the Mac OS X messaging system and there are a plethora of articles detailing its installation.
-Google 'growl Mac OS X' and you would definately encounter some useful results.
+Google 'growl Mac OS X' and you would definitely encounter some useful results.

 Usage
 ----